Samarinda East Kalimantan, Indonesia Travel Guide

 Samarinda is generally safe for tourists.
 However, minor crime such as pickpocketing can occur in crowded areas.
 Be aware of potential environmental dangers like sudden floods during heavy rains.

-This section provides crucial details on vaccinations, common health concerns, access to medical services, and safety measures.
+This section provides important information on vaccinations, common health concerns, access to medical services, and safety measures.

-See your doctor or a travel clinic a minimum OF 4-6 weeks before your trip for personalized vaccination advice.
+Consult your doctor or a travel clinic no less THAN 4-6 weeks before your trip for personalized vaccination advice.
 Ensure routine vaccinations are up to date.
-Hep A and B, and Typhoid are recommended for most travelers.
+Hepatitis A and B, and Typhoid are recommended for most travelers.

 A Yellow Fever vaccination certificate is only for visitors arriving from or transiting through countries with a risk of Yellow Fever transmission.